etosch/CS295A-S22/src/syllabus.md

 #### How should I plan what to do?

 Obviously you should try your hardest at everything.
 Just kidding!
-I realize you have other classes and priorities.
+I realize you have other classes and priorities; anyone who tries to tell you otherwise is either an ass or a fool.

 Here is my suggested plan for success:

 1. Decide at the **beginning of the semester** how many hours per week you want to spend on this class.
 2. Decide at the **beginning of each week** which days you will work on this course, and for how long.